OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/application-insights/app-insights-powershell-script-create-resource.md

 # Set Values
 ###########################################

-# If running manually, uncomment before hello first
+# If running manually, uncomment before the first
-# execution toologin toohello Azure Portal:
+# execution to login to the Azure Portal:

 # Add-AzureRmAccount / Login-AzureRmAccount

-# Set hello name of hello Application Insights Resource
+# Set the name of the Application Insights Resource

 $appInsightsName = "TestApp"

-# Set hello application name used for hello value of hello Tag "AppInsightsApp"
+# Set the application name used for the value of the Tag "AppInsightsApp"

 $applicationTagName = "MyApp"

-# Set hello name of hello Resource Group toouse.
+# Set the name of the Resource Group to use.
-# Default is hello application name.
+# Default is the application name.
 $resourceGroupName = "MyAppResourceGroup"

 ###################################################
-# Create hello Resource and Output hello name and iKey
+# Create the Resource and Output the name and iKey
 ###################################################

-# Select hello azure subscription
+# Select the azure subscription
 Select-AzureSubscription -SubscriptionName "MySubscription"

-# Create hello App Insights Resource
+# Create the App Insights Resource

 $resource = New-AzureRmResource `